 A great amount of creative energies have been employed to bring “Frozen – Live at the Hyperion” to the stage.
 Harrel and Tommy have assembled a team of creative talent from both Broadway and Disney to create this production.
 The principal designers are Robert Brill (scenery), Charles Lapointe (wigs), David Weiner (lighting), Aaron Rhyne (projections) and Broken Chord (audio), and Ramos (costumes).

-An entirely separate two-act Broadway production of “Frozen” is currently being prepared by Disney Theatrical Productions and is slated to join Disney Theatrical’s New York productions of “Aladdin” and “The Lion King” for spring 2018 at a theater to be announced.
-It will have a pre-Broadway engagement starting in summer 2017 in Denver.
+An entirely separate two-act production of “Frozen” by Disney Theatrical Productions is currently on Broadway.
+In 2018, “Frozen” joined Disney Theatrical’s New York productions of “Aladdin” and “The Lion King.”

 About the Disneyland Resort

 The Disneyland Resort features two spectacular theme parks – Disneyland (the original Disney theme park) and Disney California Adventure Park – plus three hotels and the Downtown Disney District, comprising unique dining, entertainment and shopping experiences.
 The Resort’s hotels are the luxurious, 948-room Disney’s Grand Californian Hotel & Spa, which also features 50 two-bedroom equivalent Disney Vacation Club units; the magical, 973-room Disneyland Hotel – both AAA Four Diamond properties – and the 481-room Disney’s Paradise Pier Hotel with its “day-at-the-beach” theme.
 For information on attractions and vacations at the Disneyland Resort, visit Disneyland.com, call (866) 43-DISNEY or contact local travel agents.
 Located in Anaheim, Calif., the Disneyland Resort opened July 17, 1955.
 Open daily, year- round.